intistelecom/Intis-Telecom-SDK-PHP-obsolete-/README.md

     $hlr->isPorted();                 // Identification of ported number
 }
 ```
 Besides, you can can get HLR requests statistics regarding a certain time range.
-To do that,  use the function `getHlrStats($from, $to)` where ‘$from’ and ‘$to’ are the beginning and end of a time period.
+To do that,  use the function `getHlrStats($from, $to)` where `$from` and `$to` are the beginning and end of a time period.
 ```php
 $result = $client->getHlrStats($from, $to);